A NSW Government website

 The award is to recognise future public sector leaders and will be awarded to a maximum of two individuals each year.
 It will be awarded to people who exhibit in their work a deep commitment to public sector values and identified leadership potential – attributes that Anthea exemplified throughout her working life.

-The NSW Public Service Commission will offer the Anthea Kerr Award recipient an opportunity to undertake a set of accelerated bespoke development activities tailored to their needs.
+The NSW Premier’s Department will offer the Anthea Kerr Award recipient an opportunity to undertake a set of accelerated bespoke development activities tailored to their needs.
 These activities should be undertaken between 12 – 18 months of the awarded date to support the winner in their career development.

 Below you will find details of some of the activities this award can offer (depending on development needs):